 Offset requirements differ across countries and programs.
 For simplicity, we assumed that offset programs would require a 1-to-1 ratio of impactsto-offsets for the estimated development impacts of 11.6 million ha/year.
 This ratio is considered conservative.
 Offsets programs that seek to achieve a no net loss goal would likely need to apply ratios that require greater investments in offsets (e.g., impact-to-offset ratios of 1-to-2, 1-to-5, 1-to-10, or more).
-These ratios may be necessary to address a range of concerns, uncertainties, and risks, such as the lag time between the impact and when the offset will yield conservation results, and risks associated with successfully delivering offsets through restoration, management, and protection actions.
-The servation is a successfully delivering offsets through restoration, management, and protection actions.
+These ratios may be necessary to address a range of concerns, uncertainties, and risks, such as the lag time between the impact and when the offset will yield conservation results, or the risks associated with successfully delivering offsets through restoration, management, and protection actions.